gcxchange-gcechange/doc-career-marketplace-setup/README.md

 1. Add the web part to the page.
 2. Set the language to `en` or `fr`
-3. Enter the JobType term GUID
+3. Enter the JobType term set GUID
-4. Enter the ProgramArea term GUID
+4. Enter the ProgramArea term set GUID

 ### PnP - Search Results